Fish579/intro-component-with-signup-form-master/README.md

 @media (min-width: 1440px) { /* Styles for desktop */ }
 @media (max-width: 375px) { /* Styles for mobile */ }
         </pre>
-<h2 id="license" class="text-2xl font-semibold mt-8 mb-4">License</h2>
+<h2 id="license" class="text-2xl font-semibold mt-8 mb-4">Author</h2>
         <p class="mb-6">
-            This project is licensed under the FT License.
+            This project is Written by Fitsum Tesfu.
 Feel free to use, modify, and distribute it as you like.
         </p>